 MAPFRE permanently analyzes those factors that, should they materialize, could have an impact on the business, or could have it.
 In this analysis, ESG factors are taken into account, since they allow additional information to be obtained on social movements and transformations, the expectations of interest groups and also of the market that affect the organization.
-Based on the analysis of these ESG factors, and how they may affect the business in the short, medium and long

-MAPFRE has developed an internal ESG evaluation model that quantifies the environmental, social, and governance impact of a business group's activity, considering the industry and its countries term, their relationship and inclusion in the type of risks established by the company and in the adoption of prevention and mitigation measures will be determined.
+Based on the analysis of these ESG factors, and how they may affect the business in the short, medium and long term, their relationship and inclusion in the type of risks established by the company and in the adoption of prevention and mitigation measures will be determined.